 A swap where the floating amount is based on the market price plus or minus an agreed amount is a basis swap.
 Usually under the basis swap, both parties are floating price payers based on different floating prices.
 Most often, one of the floating prices is the average of the last three settlement prices of the NYMEX contract.

-Monthly cash settlements
+Monthly cash settlements (Do we need this information or is this a click here or roll over?
+We definitely need and example)

-Constructing a basis swap
+Constructing a basis swap (Do we need this information or is this a click here or roll over?
+We definitely need and example)

 Example

 A gas producer in the Panhandle is anticipating a higher demand for winter gas on the East Coast than in the Panhandle region, implying that he can get a higher price for his gas on the East Coast.
 Therefore, the gas producer wants to sell into the Eastern market.
 However, due to limited transportation capabilities, he will be unable to do so.
 But he can use a basis swap to participate in the East Coast market.
 The producer can pay Panhandle index and receive Appalachian index.
 A November-March basis swap is priced at Panhandle + $0.80.